Heeding warnings, Gulf Coast residents flee coming hurricane

-“We were expecting to have it, but things happened so fast and so quickly that we weren’t able to get ahead of the curve,” said the coordinator, Chad Wester.
+Both families eventually headed further north to Richardson, a Dallas suburb, and waited to see if a hotel would give them rooms.

+Elsewhere, hundreds of residents of 11 southwest Louisiana nursing homes were evacuated, according to state health officials.
+Most were in Calcasieu Parish, which is expected to receive a direct strike from the hurricane.
+State Health Department spokeswoman Aly Neel said buses and ambulances moved the residents mainly to other facilities in Louisiana, but also Texas.

-In the south Louisiana community of Delcambre, a steady stream of customers stopped by Shawn’s Cajun Meats and Grocery to pick up last-minute supplies ahead of Laura.
+In the south Louisiana community of Delcambre, a steady stream of customers stopped for last-minute supplies at Shawn’s Cajun Meats and Grocery.

 “Getting some snacks.
 Definitely getting some beer.
 I’m pretty sure that’s the highest-selling product around here,” said Austin Domingues, 26.

-Domingues said he and his family had been prepping for the last three days for Laura.
+Domingues said he and his family had been preparing for days for Laura.
 At his father’s nearby sugar cane farm, “we’ve been moving equipment on the highest ground we have.”

-While Domingues said his wife likely would evacuate to Lafayette, further north and east of Delcambre, he and other members of his family planned to stay put.
+While Domingues said his wife likely would evacuate to Lafayette, further north and east of Delcambre, he and others in his family planned to stay put.
 He said he expected to stay at his father’s farm, where the house is 14 feet (4 meters) off the ground.

 “I don’t know if it’s too smart, but we’re going to stay just in case we need to help people out,” he said.